electricbookworks/rff-iact/resources.md

 ## The trainers' guide

 Within the facilitated programme, District Education Board Secretariat as well as NGO district supported get trained.
-For free users or those who want to encourage the establishment of groups of free users, this document might provide a lot of background as basis for ideas to set up an own roll -out model.
+For free users or those who want to encourage the establishment of groups of free users, this document might provide a lot of background as basis for ideas to set up an own roll-out model.